 2.65.
 "Section height" means a distance equal to half the difference between the outer diameter of the tyre and the nominal rim diameter;

 2.66.
-"Section width" means the linear distance between the outside of the sidewalls of an inflated pneumatic tyre, excluding elevations due to labelling (marking), decoration or protective band or ribs;
+"Section width" means the linear distance between the outside of the sidewalls of an inflated pneumatictyre, excluding elevations due to labelling (marking), decoration or protective band or ribs;

 2.67.
 "Service description" means the association of the load index or indices with a speed symbol (for example, 91H or 121/119S);